sastre0x0/MacWarder/README.md

 ## License

 This program is released under the GNU GENERAL PUBLIC LICENSE Version 3.
-For more information, please see the `LICENSE` file.d at the top of this document.
+For more information, please see the `LICENSE` file at the top of this document.